kat-mcbrooks/CV/README.md

 Consider skills relevent to software development.
 Then consider your best skills.
 Pick 2-4 skills and write a short descriptive paragraph for each one.
 You should demonstrate how capable you are at this skill with examples.
 (Using a STAR example Paragraph) Consider the questions below.

--STAR
--What was the situation/task?
-(ST)

--How was the skill used?

--What did you do? (action)

--What was the result?

-#### This Skill

-- Experience
-- Achievements
-- Evidence (STAR)

-#### Another Skill

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed (again use STAR for this)

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

 ## Education / Training

 #### Full-Stack Engineering Bootcamp - Makers Academy (Dec 2021 to Mar 2022)
 - Troubleshooting and debugging to support other developers when they have encountered problems
 - Solving challenges independently and working collaboratively on team projects
 - Adapting to varied communication and working styles through daily pair programming (with around 25 other trainee developers)

-- Testing different approaches to determine the best solution
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
+- Developing best practices and principles: OOP, TDD, MVC, DDD, Agile working
-- Agile/XP
-- Ruby, Rails, JavaScript
+- React, Express, Node, MongoDB, Ruby, Rails, JavaScript
-- RSpec, Jest
+- Testing Frameworks: RSpec, Jest, Cypress, React Testing Library

 #### University of Exeter (Sep 2010 to Jul 2014)

 - Mathematics and Spanish (BSc Combined Honours)
 - Grade: First

-Mathematics inspired my passion for solving problems collaboratively
+Mathematics inspired my passion for solving problems collaboratively.

 #### Any other qualifications